 The next crisis came in 1911 when France sent troops into Morocco to deal with some anti-European riots there.
 Germany demanded that the French make concessions to her (Germany) in order to continue with a free hand in that part of the world.
 International talks again averted war, but the level of tension and suspicion had been ratcheted up further.

-A war between the new Christian countries in the Balkans and Turkey (1912) resulted in Turkey losing practically all her European territory.
-However, the Balkan countries immediately started quarrelling amongst themselves, with one side supported by Russia and the other by Austro-Hungary.
+A war in 1912 between the new Christian countries in the Balkans, on the one hand, and Turkey on the other resulted in Turkey losing practically all her European territory.
+However, the Balkan countries immediately started quarreling amongst themselves, with one side supported by Russia and the other by Austro-Hungary.
 A second war broke out (1913), this time with most of the Balkan countries (including Turkey) fighting against Bulgaria.
 Bulgaria was heavily defeated.

 These two Balkan wars greatly increased anger and distrust within the Balkans, and again notched up tension between the Great Power alliances.
 Austro-Hungarian hopes of further southward expansion were now effectively blocked by a string of states supported by Russia.
 Furthermore, these pro-Russian states could meddle with ease in the affairs of the Balkan provinces of the Austro-Hungarian Empire.
 This they did, and World War I resulted.